 ICER engaged with people with AD and caregivers, patient groups, including representatives from AD advocacy organizations and caregiver organizations, and clinical experts to gather information to better understand patient and caregiver experiences with the disease.
 In total, we spoke with nine persons with AD, six caregivers, two advocacy organizations, nine clinical experts, one payer, and four manufacturers via conference calls throughout the review process.
-We also reviewed research literature suggested by or provided to ICER by advocacy organizations as well as data from qualitative interviews and surveys of people with AD and caregivers provided to us by patient organizations.^{73,74}
+We also reviewed research literature suggested by or provided to ICER by advocacy organizations as well as data from qualitative interviews and surveys of people with AD and caregivers provided to us by patient organizations.^{4,80}

 People living with AD, caregivers, and advocacy groups provided information on the impact of AD on individuals with the disease and caregivers throughout the disease course, particularly concerning aspects of the disease and caregiving that are not well-reflected in the current literature, and their thoughts about current and future treatment options.
+These informal interviews provided important information to help raise issues important to persons with Alzheimer's and their caregivers; it is important to note that the interviews were not meant to represent a formal study of patient and caregiver perspectives.
 Patient advocacy organizations also assisted with literature review to find information that was considered for inputs into the economic model.